 Genetic Testing for Hereditary Pancreatic Cancer

-About 10% of people with pancreatic cancer have an linked to cancer risk.
+About 10% of people diagnosed with pancreatic cancer have an that caused their cancer.

-• Expert guidelines outline cancer screening options for people who test positive for a mutation linked to pancreatic cancer risk.
+- Expert guidelines outline cancer screening and prevention options for people who test positive for a mutation linked to pancreatic cancer risk.

 Should relatives of people with pancreatic cancer get genetic testing?